UMMS-Biocore/dolphinnext/docs/_build/html/_sources/dolphinNext/run.rst.txt

 * **PDF Viewer:**

 Similar to HTML Viewer, PDF files can be embeded in report section.
-You can see the RseQC reports as an example at below:
+You can see the piPipes report as an example at below:

 .. image:: dolphinnext_images/report_pdf.png
     :align: center